WILDLIFE RESCUE & REHABILITATION

 Save Vietnam’s Wildlife aim is to ensure that our rescue center serves as a role model for other centers within Vietnam in animal management and welfare standards.
 We lead the way for other organizations across Vietnam and overseas in pangolin rehabilitation by demonstrating the highest animal care standards and providing other facilities with technical advice and training.

-Over the past 7 years, Save Vietnam’s Wildlife has become established as a conservation organization which is internationally recognized as a world leader in the rescue, captive husbandry, rehabilitation and release of pangolin species in Vietnam, and is well respected for its work with Vietnamese small carnivore species.
+Save Vietnam’s Wildlife has become a conservation organization which is internationally recognized as a world leader in the rescue, captive husbandry, rehabilitation and release of pangolin species in Vietnam, and is well respected for its work with Vietnamese small carnivore species.
 We have used the development of SVW and our improved outreach capabilities to directly work with other rescue centers in Vietnam.
 SVW has provided expertise, staff training, and logistical and financial support to help improve animal welfare standards in several government rescue centers in Vietnam.
-This includes supporting the Hanoi Wildlife Rescue Centre, where we assisted in the release of 115 pangolins confiscated from illegal trade.
-We also worked with Cat Tien Wildlife Rescue Centre to release a further 9.

 In 2017, SVW started a collaboration with Pu Mat National Park.
 Since starting the partnership with Pu Mat National Park, SVW has provided training to further build the capacity of the keepers at the rescue center.
 We have also employed dedicated animal keepers and veterinary staff, improved animal husbandry practices and quarantine procedures, repaired and upgraded the 552m2 quarantine facilities, established a new 135m2 veterinary facility, constructed 24 dedicated quarantine facilities (240m2), and upgraded food preparation and storage areas.